Zolmeister/Zolmeister.github.io/_posts/2014-07-15-cto-cofounder-clay-io.md

 I have grown so much, and learned such a tremendous amount during my time at Nomic, and am sorry to have to leave such a supportive and skillful team.

-But 600+ commits, and 50,000+ lines of code later, I must bid them farewell.
+Now, 600+ commits and 50,000+ lines of code later, I must bid them farewell.

 #### [Clay.io](http://clay.io)
 Clay.io is a marketplace for mobile and desktop web games.
 We provide users with great games that they can play right